Hippa University

 • Recognizing phishing attempts and suspicious emails.

-• Avoid using public Wi-Fi for sending PHI.
+• Avoid using public Wi-Fi networks when sending protected health information (PHI).

-• Verify the recipient’s email address before sending.
+• Always double-check the recipient’s email address before hitting send.

-• Keep track of email activities to monitor changes and access.
+• Keep a close watch on email activities to track changes and access.

-• Carry out routine evaluations to guarantee compliance.
+• Perform routine evaluations to ensure ongoing compliance.

-• Use intrusion detection systems to identify unauthorized access.
+• Use intrusion detection systems (IDS) to identify any unauthorized access attempts.

-A clear email retention policy helps manage PHI.
-Ensure that you securely store and dispose of emails.
+Having a clear email retention policy helps you manage protected health information (PHI).
+This policy should ensure you securely store and properly dispose of emails when they’re no longer needed.
 Your policy should include:

 Best Practices for HIPAA-Compliant Secure Email